 - playing sports or other games

-Even sedentary activities like reading seem to have some positive influence on ADHD symptoms if they’re done outside in green spaces.
-Children don’t even have to go outdoors to take part in this therapy process.
-Reading or doing homework by a window with a view of trees and grass also seems to offer some benefit.
+Even sedentary activities like reading seem to have some positive effects on ADHD symptoms when done outside in green spaces.
+Also, children do not even have to go outdoors to take part in this therapy.
+Reading or doing homework by a window with a view of trees and grass seem to offer benefits.

-Getting outside and into green spaces is relatively easy for children who live in rural or suburban areas, but it can be more challenging for kids in urban areas.
-Researchers are currently investigating whether looking at slides or videos of green spaces might be an alternative to actually going outside for these children.
+Being outside in green spaces is easy for children who live in rural or suburban areas.
+However, it may be challenging for kids in urban areas.
+Researchers are investigating whether having children look at slides or videos of green spaces might be an alternative to going outside.

 How Does Green Space Therapy Treat ADHD?